Van der Waals interaction at short and long distances: a pedagogical path from stationary to time-dependent perturbation theory: Including retardation

 Using that $\tilde{M}(\tau)=\tilde{M}(-\tau)$ and $I^{ij}(\boldsymbol{R},-\tau)=I^{ij}(\boldsymbol{R},\tau)$, together with the convolution theorem, we arrive at

 Summing over $i,j$ we obtain

-where $r \equiv \Omega R/c$ (we used $c=1$ in intermediate steps).
+where $\rho \equiv \Omega R/c$ (we used $c=1$ in intermediate steps).
+This symbol is used only for the dimensionless separation, while $\mathbf r_\alpha$ always denotes the internal electron coordinate of atom $\alpha$.
 This result is equivalent to that obtained in Ref.~\cite{Fosco:2023sbb}.
-Figure~\ref{fig:E4} shows $-E_I \cdot r^6$, divided by $A^2$ with $A = q^2\Omega/4\pi m$, as a function of $r$ on a log-log scale.
+Figure~\ref{fig:E4} shows $-E_I \cdot \rho^6$, divided by $C^2$ with $C = q^2\Omega/4\pi m$, as a function of $\rho$ on a log-log scale.
 Figure~\ref{fig:dE4} shows the numerical derivative of this curve, revealing the exponent throughout the entire range of distances.

 Both asymptotic behaviors can be determined analytically.
-For distances such that $r \ll 1$, the exponential decay ensures that $\nu$ remains of order unity, so $r\nu \ll 1$, yielding
+For distances such that $\rho \ll 1$, the exponential decay ensures that $\nu$ remains of order unity, so $\rho\nu \ll 1$, yielding

 This result is identical to London's equation~(\ref{eq:London}).

 The integral in Eq.~(\ref{eq:E_I_result}) can be evaluated exactly:

 where